KarnerTh/xogs/notes.md

 # prio:

-- handle wrong parser in config
+- line wrap in detail page
 - test default logger
 - sort by column header not by data key?
-- line wrap in detail page
 - read logs from file instead of stdin
+- log list UI improvement?

 # backlog: